nasir-syed/Pixstar-Website/README.md

 # Pixstar-Website

-A image-sharing website similar to Pinterest, built with HTML, CSS, JS, Node.js and MongoDB.
+An image-sharing website is similar to Pinterest, built with HTML, CSS, JS, Node.js, and MongoDB.

+The node_modules folder has been removed; please use the command "npm init" along with "npm install" to get all of the required material.